r4mp4l/dietrichs-en/archives/reference-materials/top-down/topdown.md

 Each methodology has its place depending on the project\'s specific needs, goals, and constraints.
 Top-down design is ideal for projects where user experience and design innovation are paramount.
 In contrast, bottom-up design is suited for projects prioritizing efficiency, cost-effectiveness, and leveraging existing resources.

-### If you are using the top down approach then use the following steps:
+### If you are using the top-down approach in Dietrich's then use the following steps:

 1. Design Building Geometry
 2. Create Wall, Floor and Roof Guidelines